 This virus is most contagious when people have symptoms, but infected people without symptoms can spread the virus, too.
 This quality is part of what makes it spread so quickly.
 Symptoms of this illness include shortness of breath, fever and cough.

 Can You Get Coronavirus from Having Sex?

-The answer to this question is most likely not, but scientists still have a lot to learn about this disease.
-Unlike STDs, the coronavirus is not known to be spread from having sex, specifically, but close contact with someone who is infected with coronavirus can increase your chances of catching the disease.
+Much is still unknown about how COVID-19 can be transmitted, and that includes whether you can get coronavirus from having sex.
+While recent studies have found the coronavirus in semen of male patients, these studies have been small and further research is still needed to better understand these findings.
+Currently, there are no known cases that have been spread from sex, specifically, but close contact with someone who is infected with coronavirus can significantly increase your chances of catching the disease.
 The virus has also been found in fecal matter, so it is possible that rimming could spread the virus.

 Can You Get Coronavirus from Kissing?